IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What are upcoming features or updates for the Content Commons?

-We are working on adding additional content types, including audio, PDFs, images, and more.
-Future enhancements throughout 2019, we will add additional features like user profiles, enhanced analytics, and more.
+We are working on adding additional content types, including press content, audio, PDFs, images, and more.
+Future enhancements throughout 2020 will include additional features like user profiles, enhanced analytics, and more.

 To contact us about adding additional features or for more information on updates, send an email to [design@america.gov](mailto:design@america.gov).

 ---

+## FAQ

-## Video
+### Video

-### I don’t see the video file type I need.
+#### I don’t see the video file type I need.
 Not all video file formats are going to be available for all files.
 If you need a specific file format, type or file size contact [design@america.gov](mailto:design@america.gov).

-### My download won't start.
+#### My download won't start.
 The download button isn't working.
 What now?
 We don’t mean to be un-diplomatic, but chances are very good that your browser or network are to blame.
 Try accessing the video from a different browser (we recommend using Chrome for optimal performance) or check the network connection on your device to make sure it's strong, then try downloading again.

-### My download is taking FOREVER.
+#### My download is taking FOREVER.
 How do I fix this?
 Go ahead and stop the download, then try clicking the link for downloading again (and if you're on wireless try plugging directly in).
 If the download stops again, or the speed is still slow, it could be that a firewall or other internet security tool is in the way.

 Still no luck?
 Contact us to request a video [design@america.gov](mailto:design@america.gov).

-### I can't find my download on my computer.
+#### I can't find my download on my computer.
 Help!
 If you're on a Mac and you weren't asked where to save your file, look in the Downloads folder.

 If you're using Windows, start by looking in your My Downloads and My Document folders.
 If your download isn't there, please try your download again.
 However, when you click download this time: 1) click Save (not Open) in the dialog that appears, and 2) in the subsequent dialog, choose a location for the file, but remember to note which folder you're saving to.

-### How do I unbundle / unzip my downloaded files?
+#### How do I unbundle / unzip my downloaded files?
 When you download a video from Content Commons, it arrives on your computer in a compressed format called .zip file.
 Before you can access your files, you'll need to decompress, or "unzip" it.
 Doing so is very easy:

 If you're on a Mac, double-click the file.
 You're done.